 For information on how to contact your County Assessor, click here.

 - Q: I have just bought a new home and it looks like the Assessor has given it a value that is higher than Proposition 13 allows.
 What should I do?

 A: Proposition 13 states that property is to go on the Assessor’s rolls at the full cash value – market value – at the time of purchase.
 This usually means the sales price resulting from a normal market transaction.
 Sometimes there are unusual circumstances, like the sale of a home on the market because of a foreclosure, that result in a sales price that the Assessor believes is less than the true market value.
 In this case the assessor’s valuation may prevail.

 If you believe the Assessor’s valuation is incorrect, you should strongly consider an appeal because all future taxes will be based on the first-year value of your home.
 Call your local office of the County Assessor and discuss your valuation with an appraiser.
 If you cannot reach an agreement there, you should file an appeal with the Assessment Appeals Board in your county.
 Please note that there is a limited window of opportunity to file an appeal, and be sure you meet the deadlines.
 For contact information for your County Assessor, click here.

 A: What you most likely received was a notice of intent to form an assessment district.

 Prop.
 218 requires that an agency seeking to establish an assessment district notify the owners of all property within the proposed district by mail.
 The notice of the proposed assessment must include a ballot, which the property owner completes and returns to the agency or its designated agent.
-Each property owner is voting the dollar amount of his/her assessment.
+Each property owner is voting on the dollar amount of their assessment.
 Only the ballots that are actually returned can be counted, and a majority must be in favor for the assessment to be imposed.

 - Q: I recently bought my home and just got a supplemental assessment notice.
 What is this and why do I have to pay it?